andrewGhazi/malacoda/README.md

 Computational Biology on July 21, 2020.
 If you use this software, please cite this source:

-> Article Source: Bayesian modelling of high-throughput sequencing
-> assays with malacoda Ghazi AR, Kong X, Chen ES, Edelstein LC, Shaw CA
+> Ghazi, A. R., Kong, X., Chen, E. S., Edelstein, L. C., & Shaw, C. A.
-> (2020) Bayesian modelling of high-throughput sequencing assays with
+> (2020).
+Bayesian modelling of high-throughput sequencing assays with
 > malacoda.
-PLOS Computational Biology 16(7): e1007504.
+PLOS Computational Biology, 16(7), 1–18.
 > <https://doi.org/10.1371/journal.pcbi.1007504>

 The HTML versions of the supplements for the manuscript are available in